 - chew gum afterwards to stimulate saliva production and neutralize the mouth pH.

-White wine may seem to be the harmless version of red wine; however, white wine still contains the acid and tannins that help bind stains to teeth.
+White wine may seem to be the stainless version of red wine; however, white wine still contains the acid and tannins that help bind stains to teeth.
+In fact, one study found that white wines have more enamel-corroding acids than reds.

-Staining actually comes from foods or drinks you consume after drinking white wine.
+Staining actually comes from some of the foods or drinks you consume after your wine.
+Wine is acidic, and some acid-friendly bacteria are known to cause cavities.
 After drinking anything acidic, avoid brushing your teeth for at least 30 minutes to avoid damaging your teeth further.

 Treatment for binge eating disorder should be discussed with a professional psychiatrist, psychologist or other mental health professional.
-Therapy for changing eating habits, as well as your thoughts and feelings that contribute to your binge eating, may include one or more approaches, including:
+Therapy for changing eating habits, as well as your thoughts and feelings that contribute to your binge eating, may include cognitive behavioral therapy, interpersonal therapy, or dialectical behavior therapy.

 IMAGES PROVIDED BY: